Umami Pot

 Simple guide to otoshi-buta (drop lid)

-When making Japanese simmered dishes, it is common to use an otoshi-buta (drop lid).
-An otoshi-buta is a lid that is placed directly on top of the ingredients in a pot or pan.
-By having the lid in direct contact with them, the cooking liquid beneath it circulates over the ingredients, allowing for efficient simmering with less water.
+An otoshi-buta is a lid that sits directly on top of the ingredients in a pot or pan.
+Placing the lid directly on the ingredients allows the cooking liquid underneath to circulate more evenly, resulting in more efficient simmering with less liquid.

-Commercial ones are available, but you can easily make one similar to the example shown in the photo above by simply poking a hole (or several holes) in aluminum foil.
-The reason for making a hole or holes is to prevent the otoshi-buta from floating up due to steam pressure.
+Commercial versions are available, but you can easily make one yourself by simply poking one or more holes in a sheet of aluminum foil—as shown in the photo above.
+The holes help prevent the otoshi-buta from floating up due to steam pressure.
 Since it is easy to make, I encourage you to give it a try.

 📋Step-by-step recipe